68696c6c/horns/src/components/typography/notes.md

 - menu: Uses the fonts that are used by dropdown menus
 - message-box: Uses the fonts that are used by dialog boxes
 - small-caption: A smaller version of the caption font
-- status-bar: Uses the fonts that are used by the status bar
+- status-bar: Uses the fonts that are used by the status bar.
 - initial: Sets this property to its default value.
 - inherit: Inherits this property from its parent element.